rockabetty/caveart/README.md

 #### Notable Details
 * **The component_library vs. user_interface**: The component_library will eventually branch out into its standalone project, serving as a general-purpose component library, which is why you see it in a sister directory.
 In contrast, user_interface is tailored specifically for our comics hosting platform, encompassing platform-specific UI elements.
 * **Domain-Driven Design:** Caveart is built on Domain-Driven Design (DDD) principles so that it's not married to Next.js forever, basically.
-NextJS is cool but as a free spritid girlie I want this website to be as easy to maintain as it grows as I can and I don't want to be locked into a specific framework forever.

 ## Documentation
 In general, function definitions should have JSDocs style documentation in the actual files that define them.
 More complex concepts may also have long form commentary within the files that define the subject matter discussed therein.
 Setup instructions, high level info, and other such stuff that involves sharing rationale and design decisions and so forth goes into the `src/documentation` folder.